Home / THE QUEEN / Kate Middleton

 Kate Middleton and Pippa Middleton in the Royal Box on Centre Court during day twelve of the Wimbledon Tennis Championships at All England Lawn Tennis and Croquet Club.
 (Cover Image Source: Getty Images | Karwai Tang)

 In the wake of King Charles' battle with cancer, Kate Middleton and Prince William have taken on more responsibility and authority, as they gear up for their future roles.
 William and Kate's eventual ascension to the throne will mean immediate promotion for several royal family members, while others will have to retire into the background.
 However, the question of whether the future Queen consort’s family members will receive any royal titles remains uncertain.
-While her parents, Carole and Michael Middleton, will not be given new titles officially, Kate's sister, Pippa Middleton, might receive one.
+While her parents, Carole and Michael Middleton, will likely not be given new titles officially, Kate's sister, Pippa Middleton, might receive one.

 (Pippa Middleton leaves St Mark's Church accompanied by Kate Middleton after her wedding.
 Image Source: Getty Images | Max Mumby)